Runs Command

 Description

-homeboy runs is a read-only query surface over Homeboy’s local observation store.
-Producers such as bench, rig, and trace write run and artifact records; this command lets humans and agents inspect that evidence without opening SQLite directly.
+homeboy runs is the inspection and maintenance surface for Homeboy’s local observation store.
+Producers such as bench, rig, and trace write run and artifact records; this command lets humans and agents inspect that evidence without opening SQLite directly, export/import portable bundles, and run explicit cleanup or reconciliation tasks.

-homeboy runs list --runner <runner-id> queries a connected runner daemon instead of the local observation store, preserving the normal runs.list JSON payload while returning evidence from the runner machine.
+homeboy runs list reads only the local observation store by default.
+Pass --include-active-runner-jobs to also append active jobs from connected runner daemons, which may inspect runner sessions. homeboy runs list --runner <runner-id> queries a connected runner daemon instead of the local observation store, preserving the normal runs.list JSON payload while returning evidence from the runner machine.
+For benchmark records, --scenario <id> filters to runs whose stored metadata includes that scenario.

 The JSON output includes stable run fields: run id, kind, status, timestamps, component id, rig id, git SHA, command, cwd, metadata, and artifact records where relevant.